-Now, if you’re still confused about where your business stands on the ‘clients vs customers’ thing, you can still use all these other words.
+Now, if you’re still confused about where your business stands on the ‘clients versus customers’ thing, you can still use all these other words.

-As I’ve already mentioned above, business-to-consumer sector can have both clients and customers depending on what services it provides.
+The business-to-consumer sector can have both clients and customers depending on what services a business provides.

-If you run a SaaS or product business like HelpCrunch (yours truly), then we’re talking about customers here.
-People come, choose whatever services they need, pay money and just use them.
-We don’t sign any agreements and don’t build our toolset from scratch for each customer separately.
+Oppositely, if you run a SaaS or product business like HelpCrunch (yours truly), then we’re talking about customers here.
+People come, choose whatever services they need, pay money, and just use them.
+We don’t sign any agreements and don’t build our toolset from scratch for each user separately.

 Say what you will, but I really like the word ‘customer’.
 Suffice it to look at all the key things B2B companies hold so dear.
 They provide CUSTOMER service and struggle to collect CUSTOMER feedback.
 At the end of the day, it’s all about CUSTOMER satisfaction.
 These are all important metrics that every business wants to grow and improve.

-Don’t you think that the word ‘customer’ is somehow more general and shallow in comparison to ‘a client’.
-By all means, you still can make your services personalized, even if you’re dealing with customers.
+By all means, clients or customers, you can still make your services personalized.
 For instance, we at HelpCrunch do provide a personal onboarding assistant to every newcomer on top of having attentive and helpful customer support.

 As a linguistics degree holder, I’ve always appreciated the true power of language.
-For decades, some people have been confusing words like their/there or your/you’re, which made a hell of a lot of other people very angry and sad.
+For decades, some people have been confusing words like their/there or your/you’re, which made a lot of people like me very angry and sad.

-And even though the choice between ‘a client’ and ‘a customer’ isn’t that pressing, things like good spelling, grammar, and punctuation represent your brand to the world and, generally, make a good impression.
+And even though the choice between ‘a client’ and ‘a customer’ isn’t that pressing, things like good spelling, grammar, and punctuation represent your brand to the world and, generally, make a better impression.

 That is why it’s so important to carefully choose your words and pay attention to their meanings.